Icarus Transfigured by m. l. teague (page 11)

 As God chose Moses to be his imperfect vessel, we too look for hairline cracks in every work of beauty that moves us.
 We may admire gleaming towers that pierce clouds, but we are always more at home among haunted ruins.
 The roughly hewed first rungs of our heavenly ladder, then, become our way of bridging what is mortal in our bodies to what is immortal in our aspiration. ~Omar

-The Day The Earth Stood Still, Part One
+The Forerunner, Part One

 The remainder of Aiden’s sleep was restful, and might have extended longer except for glimpsing someone sitting at the foot of his bed.
-An pretty little girl, with straight-combed brunette hair, stared at him intently.
+A pretty little girl, with straight-combed brunette hair, stared at him intently.
 A gentle ray of sunlight illuminated her pink Sunday-best dress.

 “Can I watch cartoons on your TV?” she inquired.